kali-linex/linex/Documentation/process/handling-regressions.rst

    already forwarded the report as instructed by Documentation/admin-guide/reporting-issues.rst.

-When doing either, consider making the Linux kernel regression tracking bot "regzbot" immediately start tracking the issue:
+When doing either, consider making the Linex kernel regression tracking bot "regzbot" immediately start tracking the issue:

  * For mailed reports, check if the reporter included a "regzbot command" like